Digimon Fusion: Season 2

 When Bagramon creates an empire divided into seven kingdoms, Mikey, Christopher Aonuma and Nene Amano defeat each general.
 They learn that Bagramon is using Ewan to oppose them, while they gathered negative energy from those which transformed fragments into a Dark Stone (D5).
 After Mikey saves Ewan and retrieves all fragments, Shoutmon defeats Bagramon and plans to bring peace to both worlds.

 Season 3

 One year later, Mikey discovers an unstable realm between both worlds and learns that Quartzmon is absorbing data.
 The DigiQuartz is where Digimon Hunters capture Digimon for leaving any world and feeding negative emotions on anyone.
-The Clock Store Owner (a regretful Bagramon in disguise) unites all heroic characters from different parallel universes.
+The Clock Store Owner (a revived and regretful Bagramon in disguise) unites all heroic characters from different parallel universes.
 Tagiru and Gumdramon wield Bagramon's lost arm "Brave Snatcher", in order to defeat Quartzmon.
 With both worlds restored, all humans and their partners are separately return to their own universe.
 The series ends with Mikey, Tagiru and their friends planning their future.